View photos (47)

 Products and Services

-- Chirpee flowers offer bespoke designs or wedding packages to suit all budgets and personalities.
+Chirpee flowers offer bespoke designs or wedding packages to suit all budgets and personalities.
 We are a personal service florist who can visit your venue or home with you to discuss your plans.
 A Chelsea Gold medal winner with over twenty years experience who can guide you through the planning process with expertise.
+Don't worry, just because we are an award winning florist doesn't mean we are expensive, we believe we are great value for money!
 We love to get to know our couples so we can create designs that are just you.
 We offer marquee, hotel, barn decoration, large floral hanging chandeliers to the intimate venue decorated with jam jars.
 Whatever you need let us know.
 Yes, we are slightly obsessed with flowers - but it means we care a great deal!
 Contact us today for your Free gift - " Guide to choosing wedding flowers" written by Chirpee.
-Email firstname.lastname@example.org
+Email email@example.com

 Press & Awards